-Vancouver’s Main Street Farmers Market usually runs on Wednesday afternoons from 2 to 6 pm between the beginning of June and the first week of October.
+Vancouver’s Main Street Farmers Market usually runs on Wednesday afternoons from 2 to 6 pm.
+It goes from the beginning of June until the first week of October.

 Main Street Farmers Market

 The Main Street Station Farmers Market has been running in Vancouver since 2010, the year of the Olympics.

 In recent years, over 40 vendors line the street most weeks in front of Vancouver’s Central Pacific Station and along the edge of tiny Thornton Park.
 Vendors include many different local farmers selling fresh fruits and vegetables and organic produce in season.

 (Note: The number of market stalls in 2020 was significantly less than most years due to COVID-19.
 The market didn’t happen in 2021 and 2022 details are to be confirmed.)

 In 2021 the Main Street Farmers Market was going to run from June 2nd until October 6th.
 Its hours each week would have been from 2 until 6 pm.
 In the spring of 2021, however, organizers of the event decided to cancel it for the year due to construction planned for the area.

 In years when it does happen, the market’s home is in front of the city’s main train and bus station.
 Its address is 1150 Station Street.
 It’s just a short walk from Science World and the False Creek waterfront.

 At the Main Street Farmers Market there are vendors selling everything from dairy products to meat, bakery items, artisanal goods and hot foods for dinner.